 Sustainable to the core

 The recycled metal from drink cans is a truly renewable material, retaining the same characteristic as the original material.
 Indeed, metal is forever.
-This is in stark contrast to other packaging materials – paper, board and plastics – where recycled material is a lower quality, having lost some of its original properties.

 From can to can in 60 days